 The Chinese once considered Beijing the center of the world.
-In its heart lay Gu Gong, The Forbidden City, the imperial palace of the Ming and Qing dynasties.
-Covering more than 180 acres and comprised by 9,999 buildings, it is the largest palace ever built.
+In its heart lay Gu Gong, The Forbidden City, which held title as the Imperial Palace of the Ming and Qing dynasties.
+Covering more than 180 acres and comprised of 9,999 buildings, it is the largest palace ever built.
 Preserved as the Palace Museum, visitors are invited to tour its wondrous architecture.

-The Great Wall, one of the Eight Wonders of the World, winds like a dragon across 4160 miles of mountains, grasslands, deserts, and plateaus.
+The Great Wall, one of the Eight Wonders of the World, winds like a dragon across 4,160 miles of mountains, grasslands, deserts, and plateaus.
 Running east-to-west, it served to protect China from the Huns to the north.
-The Great Wall has become a symbol of Chinese culture and the centerpiece of many stories and legends.
+It has long become a symbol of Chinese culture and the centerpiece of many stories and legends.

 The Yangtze River, third largest in the world, begins its journey high in the mountains of Upper Qinghai.
-From there, it winds 3900 miles across China past breathtaking scenery: plunging gorges, mist-covered mountains, fertile farmlands, and rustic fishing boats and villages.
+From there, it winds 3,900 miles across China past breathtaking scenery with plunging gorges, mist-covered mountains, fertile farmlands, and rustic fishing boats and villages.

 The city of Shanghai lies along the estuary where the Yangtze meets the sea.
 A major trade port, it offers shoppers the wonders of Nanjing Road.
 More than 600 businesses cluster along the 3.4-mile thoroughfare, offering goods to delight those looking for the latest fashions as well as Chinese art and antiquities.